slode/stash/README.md

 =====

 `stash` is a command line productivity booster that makes it easier to work with files.
-Essentially, it stores paths to files, and then is able to retrieve the paths in a command line appropriate format later.
+Essentially, it stores strings to a file, and then is able to retrieve the strings in an xargs friendly way later.
+It's a bit like a command line clipboard.

+It's inspired by ``git stash`` even if it's really not the same.

 Install
 =======